unikraft/asplos22-tutorial/content/a-look-inside/index.md

 title: Inside the config and build system
 date: 2019-02-11T19:27:37+10:00
 weight: 3
-summary: We take a look inside Unikraft internals: its build system and runtime infrastructure.
+summary: We take a look inside Unikraft internals - its build system and runtime infrastructure.
 Expected time 60mn.
 ---

 ## Required Tools and Resources